- Hunger: chronic undernourishment or outright starvation leading to death.

 3. Calories per person/capita

-Calorie intake measures the amount energy contained in a given amount of food.
+Calorie intake measures the amount of energy contained in a given amount of food.
 It is measured in kilocalories per person per day (kcal/person/day).

 High calorie intake is associated with developed countries, and vice versa.
-High calorie intake is also associated with obesity and its associated problems and low calorie intake causes malnutrition or undernutrition (marasmus, beriberi, kwashiorkor).
+High calorie intake is also associated with obesity and its associated problems and low calorie intake cause malnutrition or undernutrition (marasmus, beriberi, kwashiorkor).
 The map below shows the global distribution of calorie intake.
 You can visit Chartsbin and hoover your pointer on a given country to know the average calorie intake.